-Having a core group of influential advocates who can make the case for investing in the programs you are serving isn't a luxury - it's a necessity.
+Having a core group of influential advocates who can make the case for investing in your program isn't a luxury - it's a necessity.
 Ideally, these people should include mayors, city council and school board members, district and county office superintendents, corporate and community foundation executives, county supervisors and other well-known community leaders.
 There's a simple reason for this: the messenger can be as important as the message.

-To convince those who control the purse strings to make investments in programs in their communities is likely to require having people at the highest levels make the case - not just any people, but those with exceptional credibility, skills, knowledge, connections, influence, authority and access to financial resources.
+To convince those who control the purse strings to make investments in your program is likely to require having people at the highest levels make the case - not just any people, but those with exceptional credibility, skills, knowledge, connections, influence, authority and access to financial resources.
 People with these attributes and in these positions are much more likely to be able to convince their colleagues that such an investment meets their interests in ways they may never have considered.
 For example:

-• When a mayor tells city council members that their decision to invest in a program can leverage state and federal funding and bring in hundreds of thousands, if not millions, of dollars of outside money into their community, it has a real impact.

-- When a county supervisor engages department heads in conversations about how a program will create new jobs, increase workplace productivity, reduce childcare costs and stimulate local economic development, it matters. - When a school district superintendent discusses the actual or potential impact of a program on reducing school vandalism, grade retention, neighborhood crimes, absences during the school day and drop out rates, board members pay attention. - When a corporate community relations director or foundation program officer talks with his or her associates about the way a program is likely to build problem solving, decision-making, critical thinking and communication skills in children, young people and staff members, people listen.
+- When a mayor tells city council members that investing in your program can leverage state and federal funding and bring in hundreds of thousands, if not millions, of dollars of outside money into their community, it has a real impact. - When a county supervisor engages department heads in conversations about how your program will create new jobs, increase workplace productivity, reduce childcare costs and stimulate local economic development, it matters. - When a school district superintendent discusses the actual or potential impact of your program on reducing school vandalism, grade retention, neighborhood crimes, absences during the school day and drop out rates, board members pay attention. - When a corporate community relations director or foundation program officer talks with his or her associates about the way your program is likely to build problem solving, decisionmaking, critical thinking and communication skills in children, young people and staff members, people listen.